aa25g15/ui-tech/README.md

 * How does javascript figures out that a promise is resolved?
 * Promise chaining
 * Implement Promise.all
+* Implement an array of promises in parallel
+* Implement an array of promises one after the other

 ### Function call, bind, apply
 ```javascript